troven/node-nms/README.md

 The node-nms library is designed to take advantage of NodeJS's event-driven, asychronous architecture.

 It uses (and requires) non-blocking IO throughout - so care should be taken when building custom Probes and Sensors that they do not cause a deadlock or perform indulgent algorithms.

+There are 4 main components - Devices, Probes, Sensors and Telemetry.
+They are discussed below.

+It's pretty simple really.
+The exciting part is what you can do with an easy to integrate network telemetry tool inside your environment.

 Installation
 ------------